 Chapter Three of this thesis then takes one of the characteristics that supposedly separates humanity from other animals—death—and argues that Joyce dismisses or challenges such a distinction.
-By shadowing instances of human death with an animal parallel, Joyce clearly demonstrates that the difference in human and animal death is not due to philosophical arguments that claim animals lack the capacity to die, but rather how these two events are perceived.
-OOO’s strengths and limitations are made clear in this chapter, as while Harman convincingly defines the dead object and the living one, he fails to adequately explain the process of dying.
+In this chapter I argue that, by shadowing instances of human death with an animal parallel, Joyce clearly demonstrates that the difference in human and animal death is not due to philosophical arguments that claim animals lack the capacity to die, but rather how these two events are perceived.
+In this chapter I also analyse and make clear OOO’s strengths and limitations; while Harman convincingly defines the dead object and the living one, he fails to adequately explain the process of dying.
 This failure, however, is not shared by Morton (who is used in Chapter Six), who names this process ‘translation’.
-Chapter Three also showcases OOO’s abilty to explain a plethora of objects – from the animate to the inanimate, from Paddy Dignam’s ‘dogsbody’ in ‘Circe’ to Bloom’s taxidermy owl in ‘Eumaeus’.
+Chapter Three also showcases OOO’s ability to explain a plethora of objects – from the animate to the inanimate, from Paddy Dignam’s ‘dogsbody’ in ‘Circe’ to Bloom’s taxidermy owl in ‘Eumaeus’.

 After this chapter, this thesis shifts from discussing Ulysses to Finnegans Wake.
 Chapter Five examines the hen Biddy Doran in order to argue that Finnegans Wake moves away from the rigid definitions of ‘human’ and ‘animal’, presenting us with hybrid creatures, whilst also showing that Joyce is experimenting with what it means to be human by creating a scenario in which an animal discovers, not just language, but literature.
-In order to argue these things effectively, this chapter uses three theories of metaphor: Vico’s, Harman’s, and Lakoff and Johnson’s.
-Whilst OOO’s own theory may be overly complex in places, what this chapter does demonstrate is OOO’s ability to elucidate and adapt other theoretical texts.
+In order to argue these things effectively, I use three theories of metaphor: Vico’s, Harman’s, and Lakoff and Johnson’s.
+Whilst OOO’s own theory may be overly complex in places, I demonstrate OOO’s ability to elucidate and adapt other theoretical texts.
 Not only can OOO help us understand Vico’s idea of ‘poetic wisdom’, but this chapter also shows how it can be applied to medieval bestiaries and non-realist narratives like the Wake.
+Through doing this I reveal one of OOO’s uses, as well as its ability to be applied to a plethora of theoretical and literary texts.
 What is becoming apparent, then, is that OOO really does have a remarkable scope.

-This range is once again established in Chapter Six, in which OOO—this time via Morton and not Harman—is used in a discussion of both Aristophanes’ The Frogs and a more intangible or short-lived object, like voice – especially when that voice appears in a non-realist narrative.
-By tracing the croak of the frogs from Aristophanes to both Joyce and Morton, this chapter details how objects travel through both literature and their physical environment.
+This range is once again established in Chapter Six, in which OOO—this time via Morton, and not Harman—is used in a discussion of both Aristophanes’ The Frogs and a more intangible or short-lived object, like voice – especially when that voice appears in a non-realist narrative.
+By tracing the croak of the frogs from Aristophanes to both Joyce and Morton, I examine how objects travel through both literature and their physical environment to argue how this can impact our perceptions.
 What this chapter establishes, with Morton’s help, is that OOO can also be used, not only as a method of challenging our perceptions of objects, but also in challenging how we define perception itself.
 This is then used in a discussion of the Ondt and the Gracehoper fable to lay out how Joyce challenges the notion that language is a human-specific quality.
 The Ondt and the Gracehoper, along with Biddy Doran (and other examples from the Wake) show how Joyce not only moves away from the rigid categories of ‘human’ and ‘animal’, but also how he merges them; his characters become, at times, hybrids that are both human and animal, enmeshed so completely that the two parts are impossible to separate.